 FL| Florida House Bill 1549, just signed into law, makes significant changes to Florida’s financial services and insurance regulations.
-The law streamlines the process for securing homeowners insurance through surplus lines carriers by removing the previous requirement that agents must first obtain three denials from admitted insurers before turning to surplus lines.
+The law streamlines the process for securing insurance through surplus lines carriers by removing the previous requirement that agents must first obtain three denials from admitted insurers before turning to surplus lines.
 It also updates assessment and reporting requirements for state financial institutions, and revises operational timelines for banks and trust companies.

 Key Points: